paulcoiffier/Liberta-Logger/README.markdown

-# KLogger: Simple Logging for PHP
+# MLogger: Simple Logging for PHP

-A project written by [Kenny Katzgrau](http://twitter.com/katzgrau) and [Dan Horrigan](http://twitter.com/dhrrgn).
+A project written by [Paul Coifier](http://www.mobissime.com) .

 ## About

-KLogger is an easy-to-use [PSR-3](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) compliant logging class for PHP.
+MLogger is an easy-to-use [PSR-3](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) compliant logging class for PHP.
 It isn't naive about file permissions (which is expected).
 It was meant to be a class that you could quickly include into a project and have working right away.

-If you need a logger that supports PHP < 5.3, see [past releases](https://github.com/katzgrau/KLogger/releases) for KLogger versions < 1.0.0.
+If you need a logger that supports PHP < 5.3.

 ## Installation